-Off-road diesel, sometimes called red diesel, is the fuel used for vehicles that don’t drive on public roads.
+Off-road, or red, diesel, sometimes called red diesel, is the fuel used for vehicles that don’t drive on public roads.
 Agricultural equipment, some construction site vehicles, locomotives, and some boats and marine equipment fall into this category.
 Here are 10 facts that can help you learn more about off-road diesel.

 1. Off-Road Diesel Is Dyed Red

 The government requires diesel suppliers to add red dye, Solvent Red 26 or Solvent Red 164, to distinguish off-road diesel from conventional diesel.

 2. It’s Illegal To Use Off-Road Diesel for On-Road Use

 On-road diesel is taxable, while off-road diesel isn’t.
 Using off-road diesel for your personal vehicle is illegal and considered tax evasion.

 3. You Can Use Red Diesel as Heating Fuel or in Generators

 You can use red diesel in generators, as heating and stove oil, and for your off-road diesel-certified vehicles.

 4. You Need To Find a Supplier for Red Diesel